New Guinea Impatiens Info

 Water weekly during the winter.

 Re-plant outdoors in spring after all danger of frost has passed.
 Water and feed plant immediately after re-planting.

-- BEAUTIFUL CONTRAST: The eye catching pink flowers are in a nice contrast to the dark green, slightly shiny leaves.
+- BEAUTIFUL CONTRAST: The eye catching pink and orange flowers are in a nice contrast to the dark green, slightly shiny leaves.
 The plant generally stays round and compact and the flowers cover the plant base almost completely.